swissrealty/Dev-Guidelines/README.md

 ```
 Exceptions can be made for functions that abstract values and purpose to a level for which understanding of the variable/function purpose or value is not needed.

-* **Spacing is important**
+### * **Spacing is important**:
 Although spacing is open for interpretation Swiss Realty has defined the following guidelines for readability purposes:
 ```html
 <!-- correct spacing -->
 <body>